 For the past several years, a viral email that has been circulating making erroneous claims about leadership compensation and the accountability of many non-profit organizations, including United Way Worldwide.
-In the interest of transparency, we have answered some frequently asked questions as they pertain to the United Way of Crow Wing and Southern Cass Counties.
+In the interest of transparency, we have answered some frequently asked questions as they pertain to the Lakes Area United Way.
 If you have any further questions, please contact our office.

 How are funds distributed to local partnering agencies?

-Each two-year funding cycle, the Vision Council determines how they feel United Way funds should be allocated.
-These recommendations are made to the United Way Board of Directors who, based on the Vision Council's suggestions, approves funding for the two year cycle.
+Each year, the Vision Council determines how they feel United Way funds should be allocated.
+These recommendations are made to the United Way Board of Directors who, based on the Vision Council's suggestions, approves funding for the following year.

 How much of the local funds go to United Way World Wide?

 1% of our funding goes to membership dues with United Way Worldwide.
 That money is given back to us in many ways including scholarships for training, access to free administrative tools, and funding through national campaigns.
 More importantly, it allows us to make United Way resources available here in the Lakes Area, such as 211, MyFreeTaxes.com, Prescription Discount programs, and more!

 Who is responsible for making sure the organization is staying accountable and transparent?